kwerty/DviZe.Win.Common/readme.md

 # DviZe.Win.Common

-A high-performance native Win32 message pump for console and non-UI applications, with seamless `async/await` integration.
+Provides a high-performance native Win32 message pump for console and non-UI applications, with seamless `async/await` integration.

 Engineered for low latency.
 Well-suited for use with keyboard and mouse hooks, where every tick counts.